ADVANCED PLACEMENT PROGRAM

 AP Spanish Language and Culture

-The AP Spanish Language and Culture course emphasizes communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skills in real-life situations.
+The AP Spanish Language and Culture course emphasize communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skills in real-life situations.
 This includes vocabulary usage, language control, communication strategies, and cultural awareness.
-The AP Spanish Language and Culture course strives not to overemphasize grammatical accuracy at the expense of communication.
+The AP Spanish Language and Culture course strive not to overemphasize grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture, the course is taught almost exclusively in Spanish.
-The AP Spanish Language and Culture course engages students in an exploration of culture in both contemporary and historical contexts.
-The course develops students’ awareness and appreciation of cultural products (e.g., tools, books, music , laws, conventions, institutions); practices (patterns of social interactions within a culture); and perspectives (values, attitudes, and assumptions).
+The AP Spanish Language and Culture course engage students in an exploration of culture in both contemporary and historical contexts.
+The course develops students’ awareness and appreciation of cultural products (e.g., tools, books, music, laws, conventions, institutions); practices (patterns of social interactions within a culture); and perspectives (values, attitudes, and assumptions).

 AP Biology is an introductory college-level biology course.
 Students cultivate their understanding of biology through inquiry-based investigations as they explore the following topics: evolution, cellular processes — energy and communication, genetics, information transfer, ecology, and interactions.